 The FDA maintains that OTC products with coal tar concentrations between 0.5 percent and 5 percent are safe.
 This is crude coal tar – manufacturers will often have to add 5 times that amount of coal tar solution for it to be as effective as crude coal tar.
 Psoriatrax, for example, add 25% Coal Tar Solution and label that as equivalent to 5% Coal Tar.

-Despite its age, coal tar remains extremely popular and effective for sufferers of mild to moderate scalp psoriasis.
+Despite its age and the discovery of other active ingredients, coal tar remains extremely popular and effective for sufferers of mild to moderate scalp psoriasis.
 There are steroid treatments available on prescription but the popularity of coal tar never seems to wane.
 The effects of coal tar on psoriasis may even be enhanced when the substance is used in conjunction with ultraviolet light therapy.

-Although the root cause of Seborrheic Dermatitis is still unknown, recent research [7] suggests seb derm to be associated with a type of fungus called Malassezia furfur.
-Symptoms include itching, scaling, rash and ring-shaped patches of dry, pink skin.
-The antifungal properties of coal tar are believed to be the primary reason that it reduces symptoms of the common skin condition.
+Although the root cause of Seborrheic Dermatitis is still unknown, recent research [7] suggests seb derm is associated with a type of fungus called Malassezia furfur.
+Symptoms include itching, scaling, rash, and ring-shaped patches of dry, pink skin.
+The antifungal properties of coal tar are believed to be the primary reason that it reduces symptoms of common skin conditions.
 In a clinical study [1], coal tar demonstrated its ability to inhibit the growth of 52 Malassezia strains.

 For example, DHS recommends using their tar shampoo, “at least twice a week or as directed by a physician” for best results.
 Whereas Psoriatrax recommends that you, “use daily until symptoms disappear.
 Usually 3-5 days.”